Jump to navigation

 On September 1, 2014, we will start enrolling Full Benefit Medicare-Medicaid Enrollees into the Accountable Care Collaborative (ACC).
 We will assign you to the Regional Care Collaborative Organization in your area.
 Your Regional Care Collaborative Organization will help coordinate your care.
 They will also make sure you are getting the services you need and seeing the right type of provider.

-To learn more about the ACC: Medicare-Medicaid Program and your enrollment, please contact your Regional Care Collaborative Organizations.
+To learn more about the ACC: Medicare-Medicaid Program and your enrollment, please contact your Regional Care Collaborative Organization.

 If you are a Full Benefit Medicare-Medicaid Enrollee, you get all of your Medicare benefits and regular Colorado Medicaid benefits with no changes.
 Additional ACC: Medicare-Medicaid Program benefits include: